 2. We've been loving your recent work, especially with Tom Carroll, how was he to work with?

-Yeah I've done several trips with TC over the years, and lucky to call him a close friend.
-His such an inspiring person to be around; full of positivity and has endless stories to tell, so its always a rewarding experience to link up with him.
+Yeah, I've done several trips with TC over the years, and lucky to call him a close friend.
+He’s such an inspiring person to be around; full of positivity and has endless stories to tell, so it’s always a rewarding experience to link up with him.
 In April we did a Marketing and Sales to Japan for a Sydney based Surfboard Manufacturing company.

 Tom was extremely fascinated by the Ravens of Tokyo, which was a laugh!